modelcreate/infoworks-ruby-scripts/scripts/exchange_full_example/README.md

 - Can not create inference, the master database will require this to be created manually and set for elevations
 - Demand diagrams can only be imported and not manually created, update from live data only works for direct profiles

-## Ground grid and inference for model
+## Import ground grid and inference

 Currently it is not possible to import ground grids in InfoWorks Exchange WS, you will need to import the ASCII grid file in this repo before you run this example.